-- For information on commonly requested standards, check the International Trade Centre's Standards Map, an online tool which provides comprehensive information on over 210 voluntary sustainability standards and other similar initiatives covering issues such as food.
+- For information on commonly requested standards, check the International Trade Centre's Sustainability Map, an online tool which provides comprehensive information on over 210 voluntary sustainability standards and other similar initiatives covering issues such as food.

-- For an overview of an independent certification programme aimed at environmental protection and corporate social responsibility, you can refer to the Corporate Social Responsibility page of Intersnack, a leading European company in the savoury snacks segment.
+- For an overview of an independent certification programme aimed at environmental protection and corporate social responsibility, you can refer to the corporate social responsibility page of Intersnack, a leading European company in the savoury snacks segment.

-Chart 1: European market channels for groundnuts, 2017
+Chart 1: European market channels for groundnuts

-- Check the website of the European Nut Association for contacts of various stakeholders in the European supply chain of peanuts such as importers, trade, industry processors and service providers.
+- Check the website of the European Nut Association for contacts of various stakeholders in the European supply chain of peanuts, such as importers, trade, industry processors and service providers.

 The best option to monitor prices is to compare your offer with the offer from the largest competitors.

-A very rough breakdown of the prices is shown in the table below:
+A very rough breakdown of the prices is shown in the table below.

-Table 2: Groundnuts price breakdown
+Table 2: Price breakdown for groundnuts

 Steps in export process